CIPP/E, CIPM, CIPT, MBA, FIP

 An identifier is a unique piece of data or characteristic used to distinguish an individual from other people.

-It is relatively unique characteristic or data point that is associated with a particular person.
-Uniqueness is relative to the context in which the subject is being identified, for example, it could be relative to a certain dataset, information system, business process, or broader context.
 Example: When you participate in the online GDPR DPP course training session (limited to 15 people), the trainer may refer to you by your first name and differentiate you from other students using your Zoom name and profile picture.
 In this scenario (context), your first name, Zoom name, and profile picture don’t need to be unique worldwide.
 It’s enough that they’re different from those of other students in the training session.
 Despite this, your identification is considered complete, and you are recognized as a uniquely identified individual (data subject).
-Without an identifier, the information becomes anonymous.
-Certain legislations even label personal data as personally identifiable information (PII), emphasizing how essential an identifier is.

 In the full GDPR DPP Course, you will also learn: